abinit/abinit/doc/tutorial/eph4zpr.md

 This approach is equivalent to a (thermal average of) Rayleigh-Schrodinger perturbation theory.
 -->
-In the linearized QP equation, on the contrary, the self-energy is Taylor-expanded around the KS eigenvalue and the QP correction is obtained using
+In the linearized QP equation, on the contrary, the self-energy is Taylor-expanded around the bare KS eigenvalue and the QP correction is obtained using

 $$ \ee^\QP_\nk = \ee_\nk + Z_\nk\,\Re  \Sigma^\text{e-ph}_\nk(\ee_\nk) $$